Idiots Are People Two!: Plot

 Jack Donaghy (Alec Baldwin) lets Liz Lemon (Tina Fey) know that he knows she has a boyfriend.
 Liz is hesitant to let Jack into her love life, as he always judges her boyfriends.
 Sure enough, when Liz is with her new boyfriend, Criss, she imagines Jack criticizing all the little things she knows Jack would dislike about him.
 This troubles Liz and she is even more upset when Jack gives Criss money for him to start his business, as Liz knows this gives Jack more power in her relationship.

 Meanwhile, Tracy Jordan (Tracy Morgan) offends gay people in a stand-up rant.

 Liz writes an apology for him to be issued.
 Tracy takes offense to the fact that Liz calls him an idiot in it.
 He then calls upon all the idiots of the world (including special guest star Denise Richards) to strike in front of the building, which upsets Liz and perturbs Jack.

 Finally, Jenna Maroney (Jane Krakowski) convinces Kenneth Parcell (Jack McBrayer) to sneak into a supply closet and get some lights for her dressing room.
 However, Kenneth drops them, which emits mercury fumes into the air.
 Later, they find Pete in the closet unconscious, supposedly due to the fumes.
-Therefore, they call their former partner in crime, Kelsey Grammer, to help them clean up the situation.
+They call Kelsey Grammer, their partner in crime from the episode "Reaganing", to help them clean up the situation.